 The Pearson National Teaching Awards are the ‘Oscars’ of the teaching profession and take place annually.
 Silver winners are announced on Thank a Teacher day in June and the Gold winners are announced at our glittering awards ceremony that takes place in October.
 The Awards are televised by the BBC and last year, we were thrilled to work with BBC One’s ‘The One Show’ on the 23rd-27th November in a week-long celebration of teaching for our 2020 Pearson National Teaching Award Gold Winners.

-And we’re delighted to return to The One Show again this year to showcase the 2021 Awards, launching the brand new ‘Lockdown Hero’ Award.
-Find out more here. #classroomheroes
+We are delighted to return to The One Show again later on this year to showcase the 2021 Awards and we have launched a brand new ‘Lockdown Hero’ Award.

 BBC One’s ‘The One Show’ featured our 2020 Pearson National Teaching Award Gold Winners.
 Hosted by Alex Jones, Ronan Keating and Harry Judd, across a week long celebration of teaching, each evening’s show included surprise winner reveals announced both live and in the classroom ensuring every one of our Gold Winners received a surprise to remember.
 Amongst a whole range of celebrities, guests included Matthew McConaughey, Michael Ball, Tim Peake and Sarah Millican.